FlashArray Array Manager Overview

 FlashArray Array Manager Credentials

-The credentials need to have storage admin level authorization--they do not need to be array admin (like pureuser) and they cannot be read only or ops admin.
+The credentials need to have storage admin level authorization for every replication type except ActiveDR which requires array admin level.
+They cannot be read only or ops admin.
 It is recommended to either use active directory or LDAP credentials, or create a specific local user on the FlashArray for the SRA for auditing purposes.

 To create a local user, login to the FlashArray and click Settings > Users > Create User: